 The Recital 26 Brainstorm Chapter One was imagined to put this case on the forefront, but also to give the best possible view on the incredible movement that beats inside this timepiece.
 In order to give credit to the impressive decoration work done by Bovet’s watchmakers, Mr Raffy wanted a sapphire model, of course for its crystalline transparency, but also because sapphire is the second hardest material known after diamond.
 The lightness of sapphire is also unsurpassed, and, in fact, weighs less than titanium.
 This sapphire case is combined with a platinum “chassis” (case back and lugs).

 “The Recital 26 was my seek for transparency.
 The idea was to express a beautiful movement and I wanted the transparency through a sapphire case” Pascal Raffy

-Sapphire cases aren’t new and multiple other watch-manufacturers have used it in the past (in. fact, for almost 40 years).
+Sapphire cases aren’t new and many watch manufacturers have used them in the past (in. fact, for almost 40 years).
 However, they have always remained relatively simple, due to the machining and polishing constraints posed by this extremely hard material.
 The asymmetric profile of the middle case, bezel (with a concave profile), and glass of the “writing slope” case confronted engineers and technicians with multiple difficulties.
 The middle case and the bezel ultimately form a single element that respects the original design of the collection’s inclined cases.

-The best is, of course, to look at the video to see in full details the Bovet Recital 26 Brainstorm Chapter One and the place where this superb watch has been conceived, developed, manufactured, finished and assembled.
+The best is, of course, to watch the video to see all the details of the Bovet Recital 26 Brainstorm Chapter One and the place where this superb watch has been conceived, developed, manufactured, finished and assembled.

 More details at www.bovet.com